schmidtfutures/sf-eng-challenge-server/README.md

 1. Download and install docker on your machine if you haven’t already
 2. Pull down our publicly available docker image: `schmidtfutures/matching-challenge-server`
-3. Run the docker image to spin up the local web server: `docker run -p 3000:3000 sf-frontend-challenge-api`
+3. Run the docker image to spin up the local web server using port 3000 from Docker Desktop or via the CLI:

+   `docker run -p 3000:3000 sf-frontend-challenge-api`

 4. Go to `localhost:3000/health` and verify that the server is running
 5. Check out the api docs at `localhost:3000/docs`